-- 1. This Cooperation Procedure sets out the way in which EY will cooperate with the European supervisory authorities in relation to this Processor Policy. - 2.
-Where required, EY will make the necessary personnel available for dialogue with a European supervisory authority in relation to this Processor Policy. - 3.
-EY will actively review and consider: - Any decisions made by relevant European supervisory authorities on any data protection law issues that may affect the Processor Policy - ► The views of the Article 29 Working Party as outlined in its published guidance on Binding Corporate Rules for Processors - 4.
-EY will provide upon request copies of the results of any assessment of compliance of the Processor Policy to a European supervisory authority of competent jurisdiction subject to applicable law and respect for the confidentiality and trade secrets of the information provided. - 5.
-EY agrees that: - Where any EY Network entity is located within the jurisdiction of a supervisory authority based in Europe, that supervisory authority may audit that EY Network entity for the purpose of reviewing compliance with this Processor Policy, in accordance with the applicable law of the country in which the EY Network entity is located, or, in the case of an EY Network entity located outside Europe, in accordance with the applicable law of the European country from which the personal data is transferred under this Processor Policy. - Where any EY Network entity is processing personal data on behalf of a Controller located within the jurisdiction of a supervisory authority based in Europe, that supervisory authority may audit that EY Network entity for the purpose of reviewing compliance with this Processor Policy, in accordance with the applicable law of the country in which the Controller is located on giving reasonable prior notice and during business hours, with full respect to the confidentiality of the information obtained and to the trade secrets of EY. - 6.
-EY agrees to abide by a formal decision of the applicable supervisory authority where a right to appeal is not exercised on any issues related to the interpretation and application of this Processor Policy.
+- 1. This Cooperation Procedure sets out the way in which EY will cooperate with the ICO in relation to this UK Processor Policy. - 2.
+Where required, EY will make the necessary personnel available for dialogue with the ICO in relation to this UK Processor Policy. - 3.
+EY will actively review and consider: - Any decisions made by the ICO on any data protection law issues that may affect the UK Processor Policy - ► The views of the ICO as outlined in its published guidance on Binding Corporate Rules - 4.
+EY will provide upon request copies of the results of any assessment of compliance of the UK Processor Policy to the ICO subject to applicable law and respect for the confidentiality and trade secrets of the information provided. - 5.
+EY agrees that: - Where any EY Network entity is located within the UK, the ICO may audit that EY Network entity for the purpose of reviewing compliance with this UK Processor Policy, in accordance with UK law or, in the case of an EY Network entity located outsidethe UK, in accordance with UK law (under which the personal data is transferred pursuant to this UK Processor Policy). - Where any EY Network entity is processing personal data on behalf of a Controller located within the UK, the ICO may audit that EY Network entity for the purpose of reviewing compliance with this UK Processor Policy, in accordance with UK law on giving reasonable prior notice and during business hours, with full respect to the confidentiality of the information obtained and to the trade secrets of EY. - 6.
+EY agrees to abide by a formal decision of the ICO where a right to appeal is not exercised on any issues related to the interpretation and application of this UK Processor Policy.